Master Theses Supervision

 Supervisor: Dr. Almas Shintemirov

-Co-supervisor: Dr. Hazrat Ali (Dept. of Mechanical Engineering)
+Co-Supervisor: Dr. Hazrat Ali (Dept. of Mechanical Engineering)

 Abstract